coduery/recipe-box/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+This project relies on the nodejs project at https://github.com/coduery/recipe-box-backend-nodejs as it backend, and in turn the nodejs project relies on a MySql database.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.